itsobi/spotify-app/README.md

 - To refer to these variables anywhere in the project: `process.env.REACT_APP_CLIENT_ID`, `process.env.REACT_APP_CLIENT_SECRET`

-- Next, in the terminal, run `npm install` to install all libraries, allowing you to make request to Spotify API.
+- Next, in the terminal, run `npm install` to install all libraries allowing you to make request to Spotify API.

 ### `npm start`